 Should you ever receive a lifetime transfer from any relative – try to legally document what has transpired so that there won’t be any later courtroom battles over the estate.

-To obtain help with satisfying all of your Georgia general estate planning needs, please contact the Law Offices of Shane Smith today.
+To obtain help with satisfying all of your Georgia general estate planning needs, please contact Shane Smith Law today.
 You can schedule your free initial consultation with a knowledgeable Peachtree City estate planning attorney by calling: (770) 487-8999.